-The best price found from United States to Germany is on January 26th, 2016, travelling with Norwegian.
+The best price found from United States to Germany is on September 25th, 2016, travelling with WOW air.
 See more options, compare prices and book: search flights.

 Frankfurt Airport is the main gateway for transcontinental flights, although Düsseldorf and Munich also receive their share of overseas air traffic.
-At the time of writing, Berlin had two smaller international airports, Tegel and Schönefeld, but these will be replaced by the brand-new Berlin Brandenburg Airport upon its completion, scheduled for 2013.
-New to Berlin are direct flights from such US gateways as New York and Los Angeles.
-There are also sizeable airports in Hamburg, Cologne/Bonn and Stuttgart, and smaller ones in such cities as Bremen, Dresden, Hanover, Leipzig, Münster-Osnabrück and Nuremberg.
+Until the opening of the new Berlin Brandenburg Airport, flights to Berlin will arrive at its two smaller international airports, Tegel and Schönefeld.
+There are also sizeable airports in Hamburg, Cologne/Bonn and Stuttgart, and smaller ones in such cities as Bremen, Dresden, Hanover, Leipzig-Halle, Münster-Osnabrück and Nuremberg.

-Lufthansa, Germany's national flagship carrier and Star Alliance member, operates a vast network of domestic and international flights and has one of the world’s best safety records.
-Practically every other national carrier from around the world serves Germany, along with budget carriers Air Berlin, EasyJet, Flybe, airBaltic, Ryanair and Germanwings.
-Note that Ryanair usually flies to remote airports, which are often little more than recycled military airstrips.
+Lufthansa, Germany's national flagship carrier and a Star Alliance member, operates a vast network of domestic and international flights and has one of the world’s best safety records.
+Practically every other national carrier from around the world serves Germany, along with budget airlines Air Berlin (www.airberlin.com), EasyJet (www.easyjet.com), Flybe (www.flybe.com), airBaltic (www.airbaltic.com), Ryanair (www.ryanair.com) and Germanwings (www.germanwings.com).
+Note that Ryanair usually flies to remote airports that are often little more than recycled military airstrips.
 Frankfurt-Hahn, for instance, is actually near the Moselle River, about 110km northwest of Frankfurt proper.

 Timing is key when it comes to snapping up cheap airfares.
 You can generally save a bundle by booking early, travelling midweek (Tuesday to Thursday) or in low season (October to March/April in the case of Germany), or flying in the late evening or early morning.